Samsung/Tizen.CircularUI/doc/guide/ContentButton.md

 ---
-uid: Tizen.Wearable.CircularUI.doc.CircleStepper
+uid: Tizen.Wearable.CircularUI.doc.ContentButton
-summary: CircleStepper control guide
+summary: ContentButton control guide
 ---
-# CircleStepper
+# ContentButton

-`CircleStepper` allows you to select a value from a range of incremental values specified with `Minimum`, `Maximum`, and `Increment` properties.
+`ContentButton` is a type of Xamarin.Forms.ContentView that contains a single child element (called Content) and is typically used for custom, reusable controls.
+Also, as its name implies, ContentButton is designed to be used like a Button that implements Xamarin.Forms.IButtonController.
 It is an extension of [Xamarin.Forms.Stepper](https://developer.xamarin.com/api/type/Xamarin.Forms.Stepper/).

 ![](data/CircleStepper_property.png)